metasfresh/metasfresh-documentation/_webui_collection/EN/Activate_currency.md

 ## Steps

 1. Open "Currency" from the [menu](Menu).
-1. Select the currency you want to activate from the [list view](ViewModes).
+1. Select the currency you want to activate in the [list view](ViewModes).
 1. [Activate](Activate_record) the currency.

 ## Example